AcrylicShrimp/AcrylicShrimp/README.md

-## Hello, there!
+# Hello, there!

-I'm programmer who interested in various fields such as:
+I'm a programmer who interested in various fields such as:

 - Compilers
 - Web Applications